 - Each match won shall count as 1 point in the league standings.

-- Teams must be ready to play and meet game start requirements at the posted game time.
-Any team not ready to play at this time shall forfeit, and the opposing team shall take a default win.
+- Teams must be ready to play and meet minimum game start requirements within 5 minutes of the posted game time.
+If a team is not ready to play at 5 minutes past posted game time, it shall lose the first game of the match.